Curious4Tech/nginx-debian-install-guide/README.md

 6. **Verify Installation**

   Open a web browser and navigate to your server's IP address or domain name.
 You should see the default Nginx welcome page.

   The default Nginx page is served from the following directory:

  **Ubuntu/Debian**: `/var/www/html/index.nginx-debian.html`.

-So to access the default page enter this on browser: `http://<server-ip>/index.nginx-debian.html`
+ So to access the default page enter this on your browser: `http://<server-ip>/index.nginx-debian.html`

 Replace  `<server-ip>` with your Host IP Address